A Boy and His Blob: Trouble on Blobolonia: Plot

-The game focuses on a teenage-looking boy discovering a Blob who needs help freeing his planet Blobolonia from the clutches of the evil emperor.
-On their way, the teenage boy discovered that the Blob can shape-shift when it eats certain jellybeans.
-He and the Blob partner up to stop the evil emperor.
+The game focuses on a teenage-looking boy discovering a Blob whose name is Blobert and needs help freeing his planet Blobolonia from the clutches of the evil emperor.
+On their way, the teenage boy discovers that Blobert can shape-shift when he eats certain jellybeans.
+He and Blobert partner up and become friends to stop the evil emperor.

 Development

 A Boy and His Blob: Trouble on Blobolonia was developed by Imagineering, the in-house developer of Absolute Entertainment.
 The game was chiefly designed and programmed by David Crane with help from his former Activision colleague Garry Kitchen.
 Kitchen was the president of the Activision spin-off company Absolute, which began self-publishing in 1988; Crane joined Kitchen at Absolute around the same time.
 Crane described the concept of a boy accompanied by a shapeshifting blob as "an off-the-wall idea".
 Crane stated that Blobert's design was heavily influenced by the characters Gloop and Gleep from the Hanna-Barbera cartoon The Herculoids.
 In terms of gameplay, Crane's goal was to advance the adventure genre as he had done with the Atari 2600 game Pitfall!.
-Since the release of the sequel Pitfall II: Lost Caverns, adventure games on the market had grown to include useful tools for players to collect and utilize in their environments.
-However, Crane found displayed tool inventories "not very elegant" and decided to implement tools in a different way.
+Since the release of the sequel Pitfall II: Lost Caverns, adventure games on the market had grown to include useful tools for players to collect and utilize in their environments, but Crane found displayed tool inventories "not very elegant" and decided to implement tools in a different way.
 After coming up with the game's premise, a wishlist of the blob's object transformations was written and brainstormed with artists, who then converted them into computer graphics.
 Transformations were chosen based on how they would appear on screen due to the NES's graphical resolution.
 According to Crane, objects such as the bridge and ladder were "a must", but many ideas were scrapped because their nature would not be immediately obvious to the player.
 Puzzles that could be solved using the objects were created after the various shapes were finalized.

 A total of 14 jellybean flavors were implemented in the game.
 To ease the game's difficulty level, the flavors were named specifically as either puns or alliteration to help the player remember them.
 For instance, the punch-flavored jelly bean transforms Blobert into a hole, a play on the term "hole punch".
 A grape-flavored bean listed in the game's manual was only present in the version submitted to Nintendo.
 This flavor transformed the blob into a wall ("grape wall", a pun of Great Wall of China) which would repel enemies.
 A Boy and His Blob proved to be "one of the most played games at Nintendo" once it was submitted to the company.
 In this earlier version, the player character could potentially become separated from the blob, thus making it impossible to proceed.
 A senior management member of Nintendo viewed this as a bug, so Crane substituted the grape bean for a ketchup-flavored bean that would instead summon the blob (catch up) to the boy's location.